Chindi-M/chindi-m.github.io/_posts/2025-01-01-breaking-into-devops.md

 ## The Reality Check Nobody Talks About

-DevOps isn't just about learning tools, it's about understanding **systems thinking**.
+DevOps isn't just about learning tools; it’s about seeing the bigger picture through **systems thinking**.
 You need to see how applications, infrastructure, security, and operations intersect.
 This mindset shift was harder than learning any specific technology.

 ### What Actually Worked for Me